Repurposing content is an easy, often time-saving practice, that brings a plethora of benefits

 Here are some of the best methods of repurposing content:

-Update and expand older pieces of content
+Use data to update and expand older pieces of content

 Some of the content you create can continue driving results over long periods of time (even years).
 These are usually evergreen pieces of content, such as how-to guides and listicles.